tiduj/TranslateBookWithLLM/README.md

 # TranslateBookWithLLM
-A python script designed to translate large amounts of text with an LLM and the Ollama API
+Need to translate a whole book?
+This Python script is built for that.
+It uses a powerful Large Language Model (LLM) and the Ollama API to efficiently handle large-volume text translation.